spacez320/dart-rest/doc/rest.md

 ### On Endpoint Functions

-Notice that the examples above are building `HttpRestResponse` objects.
+Notice that the examples above are creating `HttpRestResponse` objects.
 Your endpoint functions can;

 - also do this,